tsuphona/tsuphona/README.md

 - 👋 Hi, I’m @tsuphona
 - 👀 I’m interested in Algorithms and Embedded Software Development.
 - 🌱 I’m currently learning everything related to programming, more specifically C++, CMake and Ninja.
+- 🌱 I've gain interesting and valuable knowledge from previous experiences e.g. Gitlab CI, Jenkins etc.
 - 💞️ I’m looking to collaborate on new ideas of how to make the world a better place.
 - 📫 How to reach me email: thomas.suphona@gmail.com